Grilled Herb Crusted Rack of Veal

 • In a small bowl, mix herbs with salt and pepper and add the olive oil to form a paste.

-• Get veal out of the refrigerator and set on the countertop for up to an hour allowing it to come up to room temperature while you prepare your grill.
+• Remove the veal from the refrigerator and set on the countertop for up to an hour while you prepare your grill.

-• For those with a rotisserie, follow your manufacturer's instructions for setting it up.
-For those who don’t have a rotisserie, light grill, and set up for indirect heat.
-Using a reliable thermometer, set grill temperature to 275°F-300°F degrees.
+• Light your grill, and set up for two-zone cooking.
+Using a reliable thermometer, set grill temperature to 225°F.

-• Insert a reliable leave-in thermometer into thickest portion of veal and place veal over indirect heat, facing the bones towards the heat source.
-If you’re using the rotisserie, you’ll want to monitor your meat's temperature using a reliable quick read thermometer.
+• Insert a reliable leave-in thermometer into the thickest portion of the rack of veal and place it over indirect heat, facing the bones towards the heat source.

-• On top of the hot coals, place onion quarters, rosemary, garlic, and scraps from the herbs.
-Allow these to smoke.
+• Place onion quarters, rosemary, garlic, and scraps from the herbs on the coals.
 Close the lid on your grill allowing herb smoke to go to work on the veal roast.

-• When the internal temperature reaches 125 degrees, remove the veal from the grill and prepare the grill for high direct heat.
+• When the internal temperature reaches 125°F, remove the veal from the grill and prepare the grill for high direct heat; adding more coals as necessary.

 • Place veal directly over high heat, turning often just until you achieve a nice dark crust.
-About 4 minutes total.
+About four minutes total.
 This will achieve the perfect medium-rare.
-Remember, flip the meat often (about every 20 seconds or so) so all sides get kissed by the flame and you achieve that beautiful crust via the Maillard reaction.
+Remember, flip the meat often (about every 30 seconds or so) so all sides achieve that beautiful crust via the Maillard reaction.

-• Let the veal rest for 5-10 minutes before cutting into it.
-It will continue to cook while it rests.
+• Let the veal rest for 5-10 minutes and allow the carryover cooking to work its magic, before cutting into it.

 Tried This Recipe?